dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 so what just happened?

 The TestyDroid exe, started an emulator instance.
 Used ADB to monitor when it had finished booting.
 Then it installed the APK containing your tests onto the device.
 It then used the `adb shell am instrument` command to launch your Instrumentation class discussed earlier.
-This runs all of your tests.
+It then analyses the STDOUT to formulate the test results.

-During test execution, the Xamarin `TestSuiteInstrumentation` puts some general information into a `Bundle`.
-This `Bundle` is returned when the Instrumentation finishes, and is ultimately written to STDOUT when you execute `adb shell am instrument` command.
-The `INSTRUMENTATION_RESULT` messages you see in the log are basically entries from the `Bundle`.
+During test execution, the Xamarin `TestSuiteInstrumentation` class puts some general information about number of tests passing, failing etc into a `Bundle`.
+This `Bundle` is returned when the Instrumentation finishes executing, and it's contents are ultimately written to the STDOUT of the `adb shell am instrument` process.
+The `INSTRUMENTATION_RESULT` messages you see in the log are basically entries from this `Bundle`.

 For the time being, you will notice there isn't much test detail in the report - just the number of tests that passed etc - it doesn't display each individual test.
 I will come back to this later - as this is a limitation we can overcome.